Muar (town): Culture and tradition

+There are a few old historic legends which revolved around the area of Muar, namely Hikayat Malim Deman ("Epic of Malim Deman"), Lembing Awang Pulang Ke Dayang ("Awang's Spear Returns to Dayang") and Puteri Gunung Ledang ("The Princess of Mount Ledang").

-Muar is the birthplace of ‘Ghazal', Johor’s traditional musical heritage, which has a Persian origin.
-Muar is also the birthplace of several type of Zapin dances like Zapin Lenga, Zapin Parit Bagan, Zapin Muar and Zapin Putar Alam and also the Ceracap Inai dance.
-Zapin is a combination of semi-squatting style Malay dance with Arabic influence.
-The dancers usually perform in pairs and are accompanied by a traditional music ensemble normally consists of the gambus, accordion, violin, marwas (bongos), rebana (drum) and dok.
-Usually Zapin music is very alive and energetic.
-Keroncong is a popular musical and songs among the Malays of Javanese descends in Muar.
+Muar is widely hailed as the birthplace of Ghazal, one of Johor’s traditional musical heritages, as well as of several types of zapin dances like Zapin Lenga, Zapin Parit Bagan, Zapin Muar and Zapin Putar Alam, in addition to the Ceracap Inai dance.
+Keroncong is a popular musical genre among the Malays of Javanese descent in Muar.

-The traditional Javanese 'Kuda Kepang', a traditional horse dance and 'Barongan' dance originating from Indonesia is believed to be best performed by the Muar Malays of Javanese origin especially the Sg.
-Balang, Parit Bugis, Parit Yusof, Lenga or Bukit Gambir troupes.
+The traditional Javanese Kuda Kepang and the Barongan dances, originating from Indonesia, is believed to be best performed by Muar's Javanese diaspora, especially the Sungai Balang, Parit Bugis, Parit Yusof, Lenga or Bukit Gambir troupes.